Charles Burns (medical doctor): Career

+Burns died in Auckland on 8 February 1985.

+Honours and awards

+Burns received the War Medal and New Zealand War Service Medal.
 In the 1948 New Year Honours, Burns was appointed an Officer of the Order of the British Empire.
 He was promoted to Knight Commander of the same order in the 1958 Queen's Birthday Honours, for services to medicine.